BTCChat: Advancing Remote Sensing Bi-temporal Change Captioning with Multimodal Large Language Model

 With the advancement of satellite remote sensing technologies, a growing volume of bi-temporal image pairs, acquired through satellite revisit imaging, has become available.
 Unlike single images, these bi-temporal remote sensing image pairs capture temporally correlated information by observing the same geographical location at different time points.
 By analyzing changes between the two acquisition times, such data can be effectively utilized in a wide range of applications, such as crop monitoring and disaster assessment~\cite{liu2024remote}.

 In recent years, deep learning~\cite{qu2025can, xu2023deep, xu2018high} has achieved remarkable success in remote sensing interpretation, where models automatically extract visual features to perform tasks.
 By coupling visual features with textual world knowledge, multimodal large language models~(MLLMs) exhibit strong visual understanding capabilities and are able to perform a wide range of remote sensing interpretation tasks, demonstrating strong generalization.
 Building a multi-temporal remote sensing MLLM that supports both single-image and bi-temporal image-pair understanding can greatly enhance the model’s applicability in practical remote sensing interpretation scenarios.
 Early progress has already been made in applying remote sensing MLLMs to the field of change analysis.
 ChangeChat~\cite{deng2025changechat} represents an end-to-end MLLM specifically designed for change analysis.
-By constructing a large-scale instruction-tuning dataset for bi-temporal remote sensing image analysis and training on it, the authors obtain a model that achieved outstanding performance across multiple tasks.
 RingMoGPT~\cite{wang2024ringmogpt} further extends this direction by conducting multi-task training on datasets that include the change captioning task, leading to strong results on this task.
 Nevertheless, the aforementioned models process bi-temporal image pairs by directly concatenating the visual features of the two images for interpretation, without adequately exploring temporal correlations and fine-grained spatial changes.